 Mr. Hard graduated from Yale University in 1959, and married a Tucson native.
 He then served in the US Navy as an LTJG before joining Valley National Bank (now Chase) in Arizona.
 He held a number of different positions in the bank, including: regional manager in charge of all branches in the state outside of Phoenix and Tucson; assistant to the chairman; and, at the end of his 39-year career, senior executive in Tucson and Southern Arizona.
 Mr. Hard is now retired, but maintains extensive community involvement.

-Mr. Jewett is President and CEO of the Flinn Foundation in Phoenix.
+Mr. Jewett is the past president and CEO of the Flinn Foundation in Phoenix.
 He earned a BA degree and was awarded an Honorary Doctorate from the University of Arizona.
 He serves on the UA Foundation Board, and is past president of the Arizona Board of Regents.
 He was elected and continues to serve on the national Board of Directors of the Association of Governing Boards of Universities and Colleges (AGB).
 He is AGB’s Treasurer and serves on its Executive Committee.
 The Jewett family owned Territorial Publishers, Inc., where he served as President.
 Mr. Jewett also served on: the Governor’s P-20 Council; the Arizona’s Bioscience Roadmap Steering Committee; and the First Things First Board.
 Mr. Jewett was a state representative in the Arizona Legislature, where he was named a top legislator for overall effectiveness in three consecutive Arizona Republic newspaper surveys.

 Mr. Kirkpatrick is president and CEO of Research Corporation Technologies, a Tucson-based technology investment and management company that provides early-stage funding and development for promising biomedical companies and technologies.
 Since joining RCT as a venture development associate in 1993, Mr. Kirkpatrick has managed venture investments and technology development programs in the fields of cancer, inflammation, metabolic disease, and neurological disorders, and technology platforms related to biotherapeutics and antibodies.
 He serves on the boards of several companies in RCT’s portfolio, as well as the Critical Path Institute in Tucson.
 Mr. Kirkpatrick also serves on the board of directors for the Flinn Foundation.